owenvoke/xbtit-to-unit3d/README.md

 ## Usage

+To install, just:
-To install, just require this package from your [UNIT3D][unit3d] install.
+- Require this package from your [UNIT3D][unit3d] install.
+- Using Laravel <5.5, add the `pxgamer\XbtitToUnit3d\ServiceProvider::class` to your [providers].
+- Add an empty `imports` entry to your database config.

 For instructions on usage, run: